dmilos/color/example/readme.md

 #Examples

 ###less-than-1k
-In folder 'less-than-1k' are most important examples!
+In folder 'less-than-1k' are the most important examples!
 All of them are less than 1Kb in size!
 All examples are single file and ready to compile.
 Compiling with GCC